yudhisteer/Learning-3D-Vision-with-Inverse-Graphics-Part-I/README.md

 To visualize a shape defined by an implicit function, we start by **discretizing** 3D space into a ```grid of voxels``` (**volumetric pixels**).
 We then evaluate the function ```F``` at each voxel's coordinates to determine whether each voxel should be part of the shape (i.e., does it satisfy the equation ```F = 0```?).
 The result of this process is stored in a voxel grid, a 3D array where each value indicates whether the corresponding voxel is inside or outside the shape.

+To reconstruct the mesh, we use the **marching cubes algorithm**, which helps us **extract surfaces** at a specific threshold level (0-level set).
+In practice, we can create our voxel grid using ```torch.meshgrid```, which helps in setting up coordinates for each voxel in our space.
+We use these coordinates to evaluate our mathematical function.
+After setting up the voxel grid, we apply the ```mcubes``` library to transform this grid into a **triangle mesh**.

 The implicit function for a torus:

 <p align="center">